HugoBubble/iPadOS16-Fonts/README.md

-# (Updated Guide from u/"1ajnoob"?) customize your iPadOS 16 lockscreen similar to iOS 16.
+# (Updated Tutorial from u/"1ajnoob"?) customize your iPadOS 16 lockscreen similar to iOS 16.

 # ⚠️ WARNING: If you do not know what you are doing, PLEASE don’t try this.